ksahlin/strobemers/randstrobe_implementations/README.md

 xxh64,Guo-Pibri,2987438,11,198.52100000000007,1.19,1.17,1.16,1.14,1.12,1.5,3.42,16.16,377.76
 ```

-About the metrics, see [this figure](https://github.com/ksahlin/strobemers/blob/main/randstrobe_implementations/figures/clumpings_motivation.pdf)
+Below is a brief description ofwhat the metrics mean.
+See [the figure](https://github.com/ksahlin/strobemers/blob/main/randstrobe_implementations/figures/clumpings_motivation.pdf) to understand why we measure this.

 ```
 total_unique: unique positions position of strobe2 (higher is better - as long as not scenario B i fig)
 most_repetitive: position that was most sampled (may indicate a degenerate region, see scenario C in fig)